radel/bazinga.it/content/About.md

 Come ho cominciato a sviluppare sul web? più o meno così:

 > I remember when I was a kid and I got into web design
-> by ripping off sites I liked, all you add to do was *view source* on your browser and there it was the code: you could copy it, paste id, modify it a little, put your name on it and like that is was your site
+> by ripping off sites I liked, all you had to do was _view source_ on your browser and there it was the code: you could copy it, paste it, modify it a little, put your name on it and like that is was your site
 >
-> *Elliot - Mr Robot*
+> _Elliot - Mr Robot_

 ### Cosa troverai qui dentro